jheinemann20/CompetitionRobotCode2019/README.md

 # CompetitionRobotCode2019

 The main branch contains the Competition Robot Code.
-TODO: make a branch for Secondary Robot Code
+Use SecondaryRobotCode branch for Secondary Robot Code